mulle-nat-stash/mulle-bootstrap/FAQ.md

 ```

-### The default target/scheme is not the one I want ?
+### mulle-bootstrap does not do what  I want  ?

+Check out the SETTINGS.md file for help  about tweaking  mulle-bootstrap.

+As an example, here is how to specify what target to build.

 Put the target name into `.bootstrap/settings/{reponame}/targets`